j-fischer/js-mock/README.md

 ### mock.onCall(<number>)

-Will set all following expectations for a specific call.
+Will set all following expectations for the given call.

     var mock = JsMock.mock("aMock");